bvssvni/oup/README.md

 A '.' in front of a name tells "look for this variable among the sub-expressions.

-Oup supports loops to create many objects of similar kind:

-    for i <- range () 0, 10 {
-           var a = block () .x, .y, .w, .h {
-              var x = i * 20
-              var y = 10
-              var w = 5
-              var h = 5
-           }
-    }

-Even the objects are created in a loop, they are linked to expressions with a static location,
-so you change these properties in the source or in the editor seamingless.

 ##Design Mode vs Editor Mode

 In Design Mode, one can edit the source like a normal file.

 In Editor Mode, Oup only allow altering of values used with the '=' assigment operator.
 One cannot change expressions that uses the '<-' assigment operator.
-This is used in for-loops to create objects safely.
+This is used in for-loops to create objects and import from other files:

+    for i <- range () 0, 10 {
+        ...
+    }

+    var a <- MyFile.oup

 The source is actually not affecting the run-time, it is an interface where only
 the variables are editable.